JJoriping/JJWAK/README.md

   - The modules are in `./src/front`
   - `page`: the page to be watched. `*` indicates all pages.
   - `!`: build in production mode (no watching)
+## Kits available
+- Currently only WA-TSX is supported.
 ## Modules used
 - Babel
 - Bower